-We’re proud to announce that Phobio has ranked number 221 on Deloitte’s Technology Fast 500 List, a ranking of the 500 fastest growing technology, media, telecommunications, life sciences and energy tech companies in North America.
-Phobio has achieved a three-year...
+We are proud to be acknowledged and included in Deloitte’s Technology Fast 500 List, a ranking of the 500 fastest growing technology, media, telecommunications, life sciences, and energy tech companies in North America!
+Coming in at number 221, our company growth and...

 Step 1: Export a list of computers and devices from Jamf.